joes0451/ADev/ReadMe.txt

     can run from a new menu "Commands", and you can add tasks in config.properties.
     New Refresh menu item to refresh config.properties.
     Other improvements.

+ADev-3.1.8:
+    For App Bundles, Install button will now use bundletool commands to install to connected device.

 I use it for all of my own development, and try to fix what issues I see,